Last stand: Syria’s rebel Idlib prepares for a losing battle

 In its last chapter, just as it has throughout the long, bloody war, the Syrian rebellion’s fate lies in foreign hands.
 This time, the splintered and diverse rebels have only Turkey.

 “The whole world gave up on us, but Turkey will not,” said Capt.
-Nabij al-Mustafa, spokesman for the Turkish-backed umbrella group known as the National Front for Liberation.
+Najib al-Mustafa, spokesman for the Turkish-backed umbrella group known as the National Front for Liberation.

 Idlib, with its 3 million residents and more than 60,000 fighters, is Turkey’s cross to bear.